Some of the Best Ever Beauty Advice You Need to Know

 But while those tips have generally come from a whole variety of sources, over the past few years I’ve increasingly been picking up some tricks from the product formulators, journalists and YouTubers actually guineapig-ing the main bulk of new products on their faces every day, before sharing their wisdom with the wider world.

-And since over that time I’ve managed to snaffle some pretty great advice I thought I’d share some of my favourite beauty tips I’ve learned from other beauty blogs here.
+And since over that time, I’ve managed to snaffle some pretty great advice I thought I’d share some of my favourite beauty tips I’ve learned from other beauty blogs here.

 Skin is Skin

-Ah, the wise words of Harley Street dermatologist Dr Sam Bunting.
+Ah, the wise words of Harley Street dermatologist and blogger Dr Sam Bunting.
 Dr Sam’s skincare philosophy is simple- cleanse thoroughly, go gentle on skin and always wear SPF… Oh yes, and don’t go too fussy on the products.

-That means not over-spending on a whole raft of individual products when just a couple would do, and it means you don’t necessarily need a separate eye cream.
+That means not overspending on a whole raft of individual products when just a couple would do, and it means you don’t necessarily need a separate eye cream.

 Yes, Dr Sam is a firm believer that “skin is skin”, and what works for the rest of your face (barring anything too harsh) works for your under eyes too.